Search

 Bag-of-freebies features (more optimal network structure, loss function, etc.) increase accuracy without decreasing detection speed.
 That’s why YOLOv7 increases both speed and accuracy compared to previous YOLO versions.

 The term was introduced in the YOLOv4 paper.
-Usually, a conventional object detector is trained off-line.
+Usually, a conventional object detector is trained offline.
 Consequently, researchers always like to take this advantage and develop better training methods that can make the object detector receive better accuracy without increasing the inference cost (read about computer vision costs).
 The authors call these methods that only change the training strategy or only increase the training cost a “bag of freebies”.

-Where can I quickly test YOLOv7?
+Where can I Quickly Test YOLOv7?

 Here is a very fast way to test the new YOLOv7 deep learning model directly on Hugging Face: Find it here.
 This allows you to